jatanjay/ESP32FileuploadServer/README.md

 ### Overview
 This repository contains a web application for ESP32 that enables users to upload, delete, download, and format files.
-Additionally, it includes a routine to transmit data from a medical dataset uploaded on the SPIFFs using an MCP4725 DAC peripheral.
+Additionally, it includes a routine to transmit data from a medical dataset uploaded on the SPIFFS using an MCP4725 DAC peripheral.

 ### Structure
 1. The final deployed application can be found under `V3/`.